SmartSystems-UniAndes/Reinforcement_Learning_MPPT_RaspberryPi_Deploy/README.md

 The following commands must be done inside the directory cloned:

 3. pip3 install -r requirements.txt
-4. python setup.py develop or pip3 install .
+4. pip3 install .

+### PID

+To run PID control of the buck converter execute the following command: python3 PID.py